puppup420247-org/EdgeEnterprise/edgeenterprise/configure-edge-with-mdm.md

 If a Microsoft Edge policy isn’t taking effect, try the following steps:

-Open the edge://policy page on the target device (a device you assigned the profile to in Microsoft Intune) and search for the policy.
-If the policy isn’t on the edge://policy page, try the following:
+Open the *edge://policy* page on the target device (a device you assigned the profile to in Microsoft Intune) and search for the policy.
+If the policy isn’t on the *edge://policy* page, try the following:

 - Check that the policy is in the registry and is correct.
 On the target device open the Windows 10 Registry Editor (**Windows key + r**, enter “*regedit*” and then press **Enter**.)
 Check that the policy is correctly defined in the *\Software\Policies\ Microsoft\Edge* path.
 If you don’t find the policy in the expected path, then the policy wasn’t pushed to the device correctly.
 - Check that the OMA-URI path is correct, and the value is a valid XML string.
 If either of these are incorrect the policy won’t be pushed to the target device.

 For more trouble shooting tips, see [Set up Microsoft Intune](https://docs.microsoft.com/intune/fundamentals/setup-steps) and [Sync devices](https://docs.microsoft.com/intune/remote-actions/device-sync).

-## Create an OMA URI for a Microsoft Edge policy
+## Introduction to OMA URIs for Microsoft Edge policies

 To configure a policy setting using a custom OMA URI you have to:

 - create the OMA URI path
-- use “String” as the path type
+- use "String" as the path type
 - set the value for the path

 The following sections describe how to create the OMA URI path, look up and define the value in XML format for mandatory and recommended browser polices, and update policies.